-(5a) [10 points] What is the most important question in parallel algorithm design?
+(5a) [10 points] What is an embarrassingly parallel problem?
+Give an example.

 (5b) [10 points] A sequential program spends 99% of its time on a computation that could be done efficiently in parallel, and the other 1% on a computation that can't be parallelized at all.
 What can you say about maximum speedup for a parallel version of this program?